Roasted Asparagus

 A baking sheet full of roasted asparagus with lemons.

-An easy recipe for Roasted Asparagus with olive oil, garlic, and lemon.
-The high oven temperature cooks it to tender-crisp perfection in 10 minutes or less.
+You'll love this easy Roasted Asparagus recipe with olive oil, garlic, and lemon.
+The high oven temperature cooks it to tender-crisp perfection in 10 minutes or less making it a quick, easy, and healthy side dish.

 Prep Time 5 minutes